losertlab/NeuroART/README.md

 ## Installation

-Clone this repository or download the folder that contains all the files required to run NeuroART.
+Download the folder that contains all the MATLAB codes and files required to run NeuroART.

 ### Modules